 And if you write software for a living and work in the 99% of companies that are stuck in the dark ages of software development, just do what I did.
 Find something interesting and build it on your own time, even if it’s as trivial as a desktop wallpaper switcher.
 It taught me an incredible amount, and the funny thing is when you build something you’re passionate about, you magically seem to find extra time and energy to work on it.

-Finally, the one piece of advice I would give is to use FogBugz – the best defect tracking / project management / source control / customer support system there is.
+Finally, the one piece of advice I would give is to use a tool like FogBugz – the best defect tracking / project management / source control / customer support system I’ve used.
 Without FogBugz I’d have been completely lost at sea both working on JBS and professionally.
 It’s the perfect example of what I aspire to build – software that is so good you don’t even think about using it – it just works.

 And to think, JBS was all kicked off by my friend putting monkey pictures on my desktop when I left my machine unattended.
 Thanks Ben!